Bridging units

 How much do bridging units cost?

-Bridging units are free if you are eligible for subsidised training.
+Bridging units are free for students undertaking subsidised training.

-If I am a full fee paying student can I still undertake bridging units?
+If I am a full fee paying student can I still attend bridging unit classes?

 How do I change a bridging unit booking?

-If you have enrolled in bridging unit classes and need to change your registration, please contact the Student Engagement & Onboarding team on seobridging@tafesa.edu.au or 1800 882 661.
+If you are registered for bridging unit classes and need to change your registration, please email AOEBridging@tafesa.edu.au or call 1800 882 661.

 ︿